ikas-mc/ContextMenuForWindows11/README.md

     Open With VScode.json
     Push File By Adb.json
     Send Image To Wsa By Adb.json

+    // powershell  and multity files
+    Calculate Md5 By PowerShell.json
 ```
 some from https://github.com/ikas-mc/ContextMenuForWindows11/issues
 thanks for share